TritonDataCenter/sdc-headnode/README.md

 }
 ```

-Note that the MG jobname is provided via `"jobname"` because it is different
+Note that `"jobname"` is used during the download to name the component because
-from the short name of the file `"agents"`.
-The download phase of the build
+it is different from the short name of the file artefact itself, `"agents"`.
-will download file into the `cache/` directory with its original file name,
+The download phase of the build will download file into the `cache/` directory
-e.g.:
+with its original file name, e.g.:

 - `agents-release-20150514-20150514T144745Z-gd067c0e.sh`